SajjadMahdi/SajjadMahdi/README.md

 ## 📫 Let's Connect
 <p align="center">
-  Available for freelance collaborations worldwide!
+  Available for freelance projects & collaborations!
 </p>

 <p align="center">
   💼 <a href="https://www.linkedin.com/in/sajjad-mahdi-6566872bb/">LinkedIn</a> |
   ✉️ <a href="mailto:Mahdisajad392@gmail.com">Email</a> |
-  🌐 GitHub: Check out my repos and star if you like! ⭐
+  🌐 You're on my GitHub – star my repos if you like them! 😊
 </p>

 <p align="center">
-  Thanks for stopping by! 😊
+  Thanks for stopping by! 👀
 </p>